Th4tGuyy/BMDatalogger/README.md

 IF USING BLUETOOTH :
 - 2x HC05 Bluetooth module
-- FT232RL FTDI to USD module (this also replace hulog for 2$)
+- FT232RL FTDI to USB module (this also replace hulog for 2$)

 # Wiring Diagram :